lewislarsen/youtube-channel-notifier/README.md

 - **Check Channels:** Check all YouTube channels for new videos and send notifications.
 - **Email Notifications:** Send email notifications when new videos are found.
+- **Discord Notifications:** Send Discord webhook notifications when new videos are found.

 ## Requirements